Free Finite Group Actions on Rational Homology 3--Spheres: Existence of homologically trivial actions

 For the groups $G = Q(8a,b)=Q(8a,b,1)$, the \emph{top component} $S(ab) \subseteq S(G) \subset \widetilde K_0(\ZG)$ of the Swan subgroup is defined as the the kernel of the restrictions to all odd index subgroups.
 For example, Bentzen and Madsen \cite[Proposition 4.6]{Bentzen:1983} computed $S(Q(8p,q))$, for $p,q$ odd primes, almost completely, and showed that $S(pq) = 0$ in a many cases (e.g $(p,q) \equiv (\pm 3, \pm 3) \mod 8$; or $(p,q) \equiv (1,\pm 3) \mod 8$, and $2$ has odd order mod $p$.

 \begin{theorem} Let $G = Q(8p,q)$, for odd primes $p>q$, and assume that $S(pq) = 0$.
 Then $G$ acts freely and homologically trivially on a rational homology $3$-sphere with almost linear $k$-invariant if and only if $G$ acts freely on an integral homology $3$-sphere. \end{theorem} \begin{proof} Remark \ref{rem:ZHS} explains the sufficiency part.
 For the converse, suppose that $G = Q(8p,q)$ with $S(pq) = 0$ acts freely and homologically trivially on a rational homology $3$-sphere $M$ with almost linear $k$-invariant.
 Then there exists a finite $(G,3)$-complex $X$ with almost linear $k$-invariant, and a degree 1 normal map $f\colon M/G \to X = X(G)$. by \cite[Theorem 3.1]{h4}, we may assume that the covering space $X(H)$ is homotopy equivalent to an orthogonal spherical space form, for $H = Q(4pq) \leq G$, and that the normal invariant restricts to the normal invariant of an orthogonal spherical space form over the $2$-Sylow covering $X(Q(8))$.
-In particular, since $H_1(M;\bZ) = \bZ/d$ for $d$ odd, we must have
+In particular, since $|H_1(M;\bZ)| = d$ is odd, we must have that $\sigma(X(Q(8)) = \la d, \Sigma\ra = 0 \in \widetilde K_0(\bZ Q(8))$.
+Hence $d \equiv \pm 1 \pmod 8$, and $\Res_{Q(8)}(\lambda(f)) = 0 $ by \cite[Theorem 5.1(ii)]{Davis:1988}).
+This information about the normal map $f\colon M/G \to X$ was extracted from the work of Madsen, Thomas and Wall (see \cite{madsen-thomas-wall1,madsen-thomas-wall2}).